chrisdoherty4/merklehash/README.md

 A go implementation of a [merkle tree](https://en.wikipedia.org/wiki/Merkle_tree) for hashing arbitrary sized directories.

 Caution should be exercised when hashing directories with large files or large quantities of files as it could take some time.
+Should a platform support recursive symlinks one must be careful to ensure they do not exist within the directory being hashed as it'll result in an infinite loop.

 ## Install